GrammaTech/gtirb/doc/gtirbRoadmap.md

 Phase 4 will focus on cleaning out the code base and eliminating technical debt.
 It will leverage the work done in previous phases building out the GT-IRB as stand-along project with a dedicated testing architecture.
 This phase will introduce some more invasive changes, laying the foundation for the modularization in Phase 5.

-Deobfuscation will be one of the primary goals of this phase.
+De-obfuscation will be one of the primary goals of this phase.
 By reducing redirection, renaming, and excessive use of `typedef`, we will be better prepared for re-engineering the architecture.
 This phase will see some reduction in the total number of types and more explicitly spelled concepts.
 IN the end, we will have fewer object types to manage and more use of standard types (E.g. STL) to leverage during Re-engineering in the next phase.

 In the execution of Phase 3, we are ensuring that we have done what we can to move towards our goals without breaking the codebase itself.
 We will further improve the testing and have processes in place to manage the change that will be introduced in the re-architecture in Phase 4.